gurgo22/RecipeShare/README.md

 RecipeShare Web Application

 RecipeShare is a recipe-sharing web application built with ASP.NET Core and Entity Framework.
 This app allows users to explore, rate, and comment on a variety of recipes, with features that showcase best practices in web development, such as caching, role-based access control, and user activity tracking.
-This project was developed as part of a portfolio for internship applications.

 Features